annehutter/astraeus/README.rst

 - merger trees generated with ``cutNresort``
 - (optional) cosmological box with DM/gas overdensities **or** gas densities (grid); if none are given, DM/gas density is assumed to be homogeneous.

+Note that ASTRAEUS can also be run on analytical merger trees when reionization is switched off (see below).

 Why should you use it
 =====================